sfbrigade/data-covid19-sfbayarea/data_models/README.md

 * ArcGIS: On a feature service layer, try [editFieldsInfo.dateFieldsTemeReference](https://developers.arcgis.com/rest/services-reference/layer-feature-service-.htm#GUID-20D36DF4-F13A-4B01-AA05-D642FA455EB6)

 ## Non-Number Values
+Our data model only allows for numbers for datapoints.
+You have to translate all datapoints from the source county from either a non-negative number, or -1 to indicate that data is not available.
+However, you may see a non-number value as a value for a datapoint, and the value can't meaningfully be translated to a non-negative number or -1(it's not just a string representation of a number, or 'null' or 'NA').
+For example, Alameda county was storing some datapoints as the string "<10" to indicate that the number of cases was between [0,10).
+In that case, we automatically populate`meta_from_baypd`with a string of notes to indicate where "<10" occurs, and we translate all those occurences to -1.

 ## Amending the Data Model
 We aim to not lose any detail in translating the source data from the county to our data model.
 You may find datapoints that our current data model does not track.
 For example, most counties were tracking non-binary and non-cis genders all under "Other Gender", so an early iteration of our data model followed suit with only "Male, "Female" and "Other".
 Alameda County later added columns for "MTF" and "FTM", so we amended to model to reflect that.
 It's not a complete picture (let's all keep an eye out for non-binary and in-transition), and there are issues with having different gender classes for trans-people, but basically we want to be as detailed as the most detailed county.
 Even if the new categories have null values, we want to make space for them if they're being differentiated at the county level.
 If you notice new categories, please make PR to amend [_data_model.json](./_data_model.json).